 - This practical exercise consists of several steps that are outlined in a road map.
 You should follow this road map and present the results in a clear and concise report.
 In this report you should clearly explain and motivate all the choices you have made while solving the practical exercise.
 In your report you should also add an evaluation and conclusions section of max.
-1 page in which you briefly outline the main insights you have obtained while making this practical assignment.
-You should also add the MATLAB files you have written in an appendix to the report. - The deliverables of this assignment are: - a written report about the assignment (to be emailed as a pdf file to b.deschutter@dcsc.tudelft.nl, or - in case you do not know how to make pdf files - to be delivered as a hardcopy to Bart De Schutter); - a zip file containing your MATLAB files (to be emailed to b.deschutter@dcsc.tudelft.nl). - You will be graded on the contents and the presentation of the report, on the originality1 of your answers, on the correctness, the efficiency, the readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files), and on your performance during the oral discussion about your report. - As already indicated during the lectures the current assignment is "experimental" in the sense that some of the questions may be changed or extended based on the progress the students make or the errors or difficulties they encounter.
+I page in which you briefly outline the main insights you have obtained while making this practical assignment.
+You should also add the MATLAB files you have written in an appendix to the report. - The deliverables of this assignment are: - a written report about the assignment (to be emailed as a pdf file to b.deschutter@dcsc.tudelft.nl, or in case you do not know how to make pdf files to be delivered as a hardcopy to Bart De Schutter); - a zip file containing your MATLAB files (to be emailed to b.deschutter@dcsc.tudelft.nl). - You will be graded on the contents and the presentation of the report, on the originality of your answers, on the correctness, the efficiency, the readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files), and on your performance during the oral discussion about your report. - We would like to put forward Tuesday, April 5, 2005 as the date for the oral discussion.
+The deadline for emailing the reports on the assignment would then be Monday, April 4, 2005 at 10.00 a.m. - As already indicated during the lectures the current assignment is "experimental" in the sense that some of the questions may be changed or extended based on the progress the students make or the errors or difficulties they encounter.
 This also implies that, e.g., some of the parameter values may be changed during the course period.
-Hence, you should take care to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MATLAB function or script that defines the parameters) so that you can easily take new parameter values into account. - We recommend that after each step of the road map you check your intermediate results with the teaching assistants Ion Necoara or Rudy Negenborn.
-They can be reached via email at i.necoara@dcsc.tudelft.nl or r.r.negenborn@dcsc.tudelft.nl.
+Hence, you should take care to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MATLAB function or script that defines the parameters) so that you can easily take new parameter values into account.

-1I.e., a correct answer that differs from the answers given by the other groups will be graded higher than a correct answer that is an almost literal copy of the answer of another group.
+&lt;sup>1I.e., a correct answer that differs from the answers given by the other groups will be graded higher than a correct answer that is an almost literal copy of the answer of another group.